fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 Although I previously wrote about <a href="/blog/expose-plex-with-cloudflare" target="_blank" umami-data-event="expose-plex-tailscale-to-expose-plex-cf">how to expose Plex through CGNAT with Cloudflare Tunnel</a>, it's against their terms of service, so I don't use that method anymore and suggest you don't either.
 The method I explain in _this_ post has a few extra steps, but it does not run afoul of any service provider's rules.

+> The following is only for exposing Plex to *other users you've shared libraries with*, and is not required for you to remotely access your own Plex server.
+>
-> Note: The following is ONLY for exposing Plex to _other users you've shared libraries with_, and is not required if you're trying to access your own Plex server.
-For that, a VPS is not required, just install Tailscale on the Plex server and on whatever external device you want to access Plex from.
-An external VPS (free or otherwise) is only necessary to expose Plex to other users without them needing to run Tailscale themselves!
+> For your own remote access through Tailscale, just install it on the Plex server and also on whatever external device(s) you want to access Plex from. **A cloud VM or VPS is only necessary to expose Plex to other users without them needing to run Tailscale themselves.**

 What we'll be setting up is this: